pejasco/Philosophers/README.md

 <hr/>

 <p>
 <b>Note:</b> If you run the program with arguments that prevent any philosopher from dying (for example, all philosophers eat enough times), the program may not terminate by itself.
-In such cases, stopping the program manually with <code>Ctrl+C</code> is normal.
-This may cause Helgrind or Valgrind to report an error due to the abrupt termination—this is expected and not a problem with your code.
+In such cases, stopping the program manually with <code>Ctrl+C</code> may cause Helgrind to report an error due to the abrupt termination.
+This is expected and not a problem with the code.
 </p>